Did you know that just one or two extra words in a search query can affect the type or types of SERP features Google shows in its results?

 Twitter informational cards display the most recent or trending tweets related to the search query typed into Google’s search bar.
 These tend to appear around halfway down the SERP.

 Note: While Google Ads usually take prime position at the top of a SERP, they are also sometimes found lurking at the bottom if there are enough advertisers.
 This is not really an ideal position to be in, especially if you’re paying for it.
-If you find your paid ads there, it’s time to rethink your strategy.
+If you find your paid ads there, it’s time to rethink your PPC strategy and how well it’s working.

 What is Search Intent?